Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Theoretical Considerations

 and

 respectively.
-The instantaneous amplitude denotes the strength of the mode at each instant in time, and the instantaneous phase angle denotes the mode shape, which oscillates between the real and imaginary parts of $\psi_k^a(\bs{x})$ at $\phi_k^a(t)$ equal to $0^\circ$ and $\mp90^\circ$, respectively.
+The instantaneous amplitude quantifies the strength of the mode at each instant, while the instantaneous phase angle characterises the mode shape, which oscillates between the real and imaginary components of $\psi^a_k(\bs{x})$ at $\phi^a_k(t)=0^\circ$ and $\phi^a_k(t)=\mp \pi/2$, respectively.